-Since that evening in San Francisco, many of the leaders of the “religious futurists” network of the World Future Society have passed away.
-Last Fall, the Society asked me to convene a featured session on the future of religion for at their summer conference in Orlando, July 11-13, 2014.
+It has been nearly two decades since that warm evening in San Francisco.
+Many leaders of the “religious futurists” network of the World Future Society have passed away.
+Last Fall, the Society asked me to convene a featured session on the future of religion at their summer conference in Orlando, July 11-13, 2014.

-In addition to a pre-course I regularly lead for foresight educators, and a session on Foresight Careers, I hosted a panel entitled “Terra Nova: The Religious Quest for Tomorrow.”
+In addition to a pre-course I led for foresight educators, and a session on Foresight Careers, I hosted a panel entitled “Terra Nova: The Religious Quest for Tomorrow.”

-My starting point was simple: religious imagination first reframed our quest toward tomorrow.
+My starting point was simple: religious imagination first framed our quest toward tomorrow.
 Can it still move us in the twenty-first century to recreate our worlds?

-Please see my latest article in The Futurist magazine, that highlights how I set up my panelists.
-It features what they have done to embody a spirituality of the future, that believes in the fullness of humanity and, in turn, allows their lives to be transformed by their relationship with the Absolute.
+Please see my article in The Futurist magazine that highlighted how I introduced my panelists.
+It features what they have done to embody a spirituality of the future that believes in the fullness of humanity and, in turn, allows their lives to be transformed by their relationship with the Absolute.